fleschutz/PowerShell/Docs/check-file-system.md

 ## check-file-system.ps1 - Checks the file system of a drive (needs admin rights)

-This script checks the file system of a drive.
+This PowerShell script checks the file system of a drive.
 It needs admin rights.

 ## Parameters
 ```powershell